markverick/hypatia-ndn-old/README.md

 sudo ./waf install
 ```

-Need to specify the path to your ns-3/ndnSIM installation
+You need to specify the path to your ns-3/ndnSIM installation
 Default path after running `sudo ./waf install` will be `/usr/local/lib/pkgconfig`

 ```